KangshiWang/PV_Data_Collection/README.md

 Under the **PVS/PV_WeatherStation** folder, the daily atmospheric data is stored.
 The format of the subfolders is named according to the date of the record.
 The example read MATLAB script is **xxx.mat**.

 Under the **PVS/PV_dcLoad** folder, the PV characteristic data is stored.
 The format of the subfolders is named according to the date of the record and the number of PVMs.
-For example, 2022-06-23_2 means the PV characteristic data is collected on 2022(year)-06(month)-23(day). _2 means the data is collected on a PVS with 2 serious connected PVMs.
+For example, 2022-06-23_2 means the PV characteristic data is collected on 2022(year)-06(month)-23(day). _2 means the data is collected on a PVS with 2 series-connected PVMs.
 The example read MATLAB script is **xxx.mat**.

 Under the record folder of each group in each day, you can also see the following preview of the data (in JPG format).